mdribera/hugo-theme-past-imperfect/README.md

     - Or copy the config from exampleSite: `cp themes/past-imperfect/exampleSite/config.toml config.toml`

-6. Write something! `hugo new projects/my-first-project.md`
+6. Write something! `hugo new --kind project-bundle projects/my-cool-new-thing`

 7. Check it out at [localhost:1313](localhost:1313) by running: `hugo server`